 Disclosure: This guide to holiday events in Detroit contains some affiliate links.
 When you click on one of these links, make a purchase, or book your hotel, I may earn a commission.

-The holiday season officially arrives in Detroit with the annual ceremonial lighting of the Motor City’s Christmas tree at Campus Martius Park in downtown Detroit.
+The holiday season officially arrives in Detroit with the annual ceremonial lighting of the Motor City’s Christmas tree at Campus Martius Park in Downtown Detroit.
+This year’s 64-foot, Michigan-grown Norway Spruce will twinkle with more than 25,000 multi-color lights!

-Rounding out the festivities are horse-drawn carriage rides, appearances by Santa, holiday shopping, hot chocolate giveaways, and food trucks.
+Holiday merriment continues with horse-drawn carriage rides, visits with Santa, holiday shopping, hot cocoa, and food trucks!

 For more information about the Detroit Tree Lighting Ceremony, please refer to the Downtown Detroit Partnership.